Chand Bujh Gaya: Certification controversy

 The producers had applied for a censor certificate in September 2003.
 The Examination Committee of the Central Board of Film Certification (CBFC) initially refused to certify the film, fearing that certain visuals and dialogues in the film may have the "danger of inciting communal violence".
 Upon discussion with the committee, the filmmakers removed certain scenes, reducing the footage to 10966 ft from 11602 ft.
 Despite the cuts, the committee refused to certify the film, citing that "the Gujarat violence is a live issue and a scar on national sensitivity.
 Exhibition of the film will certainly aggravate the situation".
 One key objection made by the board was the likeness between the film's villain and Modi.
 The CBFC had also denied certificates to two documentaries based on the 2002 Gujarat riots: Rakesh Sharma's Final Solution and Rakesh Pimple's Aakrosh.
 The producers expressed their inability to make any further cuts to the film as that would "dilute the message of communal harmony" the film intended to portray.
 To this, the CBFC, in January 2004, finally refused to grant certification to the film in its existing form.

 The producers filed an appeal against the CBFC's decision before the Film Certificate Appellate Tribunal (FCAT) in April 2004; FCAT found the CBFC's decision correct and affirmed that the depiction of explicit violence and resemblance of its characters to real-life people could ignite communal violence and "public disharmony".
 Rakesh Sinha, a Tribunal member, stated: "There seems to be a sort of ideological prejudice in the making of the film"; he felt that it gave the impression that the "Chief Minister [was] engineering the riots".
-He added that one character in the film "not only looks like Modi, he talks and moves like him", and the film "deliberately" targeted the Rashtriya Swayamsevak Sangh.
 The producers refused to cast another actor for the role of the Chief Minister.

 The filmmakers petitioned the Bombay High Court against the decisions of CBFC and FCAT as encroachment on the right to free speech and expression.
 A two-member bench comprising Chief Justice Dalveer Bhandari and Justice Dhananjaya Y. Chandrachud viewed the film and reached the conclusion that the "theme of the film is the absolute insensibility of violence.
 The film does not extol violence nor does it condemn any community as having taking recourse to violence".
 In F.A.
 Picture International v.
 CBFC AIR 2005 Bom 145, the bench observed that CBFC's and FCAT's refusal to grant a certificate to the film was a "clear infringement of the fundamental right of the producer under Article 19(1)(a) of the Constitution", and said they had "misconceived the scope and function of their powers and jurisdiction".
 The bench in its judgment dated 5 November 2004 directed the CBFC to grant appropriate certification to the film.